-Mathematical skill to be assessed Exemplification of the mathematical skill in the context of AS Level Chemistry (assessment is not limited to the examples below) Areas of the specification which exemplify the mathematical skill (assessment is not limited to the examples below) M0 - Ar ithmetic and numerical c omputation M0.0 Recognise and make use of appropriate units in calculations Learners may be tested on their ability to: convert between units e.g. cm3 to dm3 as part of volumetric calculations understand that different units are used in similar topic areas, so that conversions may be necessary e.g. J and kJ.
-1.1.2(b), 2.1.3(a,e,f), 3.2.1(e,f,g) M0.1 Recognise and use expressions in decimal and ordinary form Learners may be tested on their ability to: use an appropriate number of decimal places in calculations carry out calculations using numbers in standard and ordinary form e.g. use of the Avogadro constant convert between numbers in standard and ordinary form understand that significant figures need retaining when making conversions between standard and ordinary form e.g. 0.0050 mol dm-3 is equivalent to 5.0 × 10-3 mol dm-3.
-2.1.3(a,e,f)
+Mathematical skill to be assessed Exemplification of the mathematical skill in the context of A Level Chemistry (assessment is not limited to the examples below) Areas of the specification which exemplify the mathematical skill (assessment is not limited to the examples below) M0 - Ari thmetic and numerical comput tation M0.0 Recognise and make use of appropriate units in calculations Learners may be tested on their ability to: convert between units e.g. cm3 to dm3 as part of volumetric calculations give units for an equilibrium constant or a rate constant understand that different units are used in similar topic areas, so that conversions may be necessary e.g. entropy in J mol-1 K-1 and enthalpy changes in kJ mol-1.
+1.1.2(b), 2.1.3(a,e), 3.2.1(e,f,g), 5.1.1(c), 5.1.2(e), 5.2.2(e)